 - Choline: Sauerkraut contains choline, which is an amino acid needed for good liver health and the production of acetylcholine.
 This is a neurotransmitter that helps with memory and is protective against Alzheimer’s disease.

-This common, and over looked vitamin is one of the most critical nutrients for the immune system, good vision, and to buffer stress.
+- Vitamin C: Fermented vegetables contain large amounts of vitamin C, which is one of the most critical nutrients for the immune system and vision health, as well as helping to buffer stress.

 - Detoxifies: Fermented foods provide the most bio-available form of beneficial bacteria, and these probiotics are some of the best chelators available, capable of pulling toxins and heavy metals from the body.

-- Prevents cancer:Lacto-fermented sauerkraut and other cruciferous vegetables are rich in indole-3-carbinol, a well-known cancer fighter that helps to remove excess estrogen.
+- Fights cancer: Fermented sauerkraut and other cruciferous vegetables are rich in indole-3-carbinol, a well-known cancer fighter that helps to remove excess estrogen.

 - Dietary Fiber: A delicious and nutritious way to increase fiber on a daily basis.

-Energy: According to Jeff Cox, author of, The Essential Book of Fermentation, the presence of lactobacilli microbes facilitates energy production:
+Energy: According to Jeff Cox, author of The Essential Book of Fermentation, the presence of lactobacilli microbes facilitates energy production: